tardate/LittleArduinoProjects/playground/ATtiny/SoftwarePWM/README.md

 The basic idea:

-* setup a timer with a specific clock frequency (prescalar) and count
+* setup a timer with a known interrupt frequency given a specific clock frequency (prescalar) and count
 * trigger an interrupt on counter reset
 * in the interrupt, use the knowledge of the expected interrupt frequency to determine whether to flip the output of the desired waveform